welbornprod/easysettings/README.txt

 detected, removed, & cleared.

-Easy Settings uses a dictionary to store settings before writing to disk, so you can also access settings like a dictionary object using ``easysettings.settings``.
+Easy Settings uses a dictionary to store settings before writing to disk, so you can also access settings like a dictionary object using ``mysettings.settings``.
 The ``setsave()`` function will save every time you set an option, and ``is_saved()`` will tell you whether or not the file has been saved to disk yet.
 Code is documented for a newbie, so a ``help('EasySettings')`` in the python console will get you started.